Virginia-Pennsylvania Boundary

 Source: John Carter Brown Library at Brown University, A map of Pennsylvania exhibiting not only the improved parts of that Province, but also its extensive frontiers (Robert Sayer and John Bennett, 1775)

-The surveyors were 233 miles west of the point of beginning.
+Mason and Dixon finished 233 miles west of their point of beginning.
 Dunkard Creek is 33 miles west of the Maryland border and 22 miles east of the point that is now the southwestern edge of Pennsylvania.
-West of Sideling Hill, they used mounds of earth rather than stone monuments to mark the boundary.10
+West of Sideling Hill, the surveyors used mounds of earth rather than stone monuments to mark the boundary between British colonies.11

 portion of Mason-Dixon line delineating Maryland from Pennsylvania